pikulo-kama/scriptable-projects/README.md

 1. Download or clone this repository to your local machine.
 2. Make sure contents of the repository are in Scriptable root directory.
 3. Open the Scriptable app on your iOS device.
-4. Copy the desired script(s) from the repository and paste them into Scriptable.
-5. Use already created scripts, or modules to create your own scripts.
+4. Use already created scripts, or modules to create your own scripts.

 ### Usage